Skip to content

 Specific Refuelling Scenarios: Diesel Generators and Extended Run Times

 Not all generators run on petrol.
-Diesel ones are popular for long runtimes, especially on farms, worksites, or during outages.
-But are they any safer to refuel mid-run?
+Diesel generators are popular for long runtimes, especially on farms, worksites, or during outages.

 How Long Can a Generator Run?
 Planning for Refuelling Intervals